digital-ai/release-integration-sdk-workshop/part-2/lab-5-create-a-third-party-integration.md

 Hunt for the external libraries that you need on [pypi.org](https://pypi.org).

 To integrate with AWS form Python, the recommended library is Boto3.
-Add it to the requirements with the following line:
+Add it to `requirements.txt` with the following line:

-    boto3 == 1.26.118
+    boto3 == 1.34.127

 ⚡️ **Note:** Don't forget to check if the library is trustworthy and that you are on the latest stable version.